admrb21/testnetsAndGuides/sei/README.md

-# Manual node setup
-If you want to setup fullnode manually follow the steps below

 ## Setting up vars
 Here you have to put name of your moniker (validator) that will be visible in explorer
 ```